PepsiCo says Gatorade is being hit by supply shortages

 - In its last major acquisition, the company acquired Rockstar Energy in March 2020 for $3.85 billion.

 NBA superstar LeBron James finalized a multiyear endorsement deal with PepsiCo in March, leaving Coca-Cola after 17 years in a move first reported by Front Office Sports.
-Terms of the deal were not disclosed.
+The terms of the deal were not disclosed.

 Despite supply chain setbacks, PepsiCo CFO Hugh Johnston told Reuters a shortage of products like Gatorade at supermarkets is not expected.